Who are we?

 We work alongside respected academics, California lawmakers, public officials, and partners throughout the state to advance smart legislation that will help solve the child poverty crisis in California.
 We also raise public awareness of the child poverty crisis, because many Californians simply don’t realize how terrible this problem is and what it’s costing us.

 California has the highest child poverty rate in the country, according to the Supplemental Poverty Measure, which accounts for cost of living.
 Not only does this cost children in lack of opportunity and unmet basic needs, it costs the state $66 billion a year.
 We know from research that lifting children and families out of poverty is crucial to improving health, providing access to a quality education, reducing crime, and paving the way for success in later life.

-This past year, GRACE sponsored AB 1520, the Lifting Children and Families Out of Poverty Act, a big step forward in reducing poverty for 1.9 million kids in California.
+In 2017, GRACE sponsored AB 1520, the Lifting Children and Families Out of Poverty Act, a big step forward in reducing poverty for 1.9 million kids in California.
 Through grassroots activism, phone calls, tweets, and signature gathering, our committed supporters made this happen, without one dissenting vote in the CA State Legislature.
-AB 1520 creates an expert task force that will develop a comprehensive state plan to eliminate deep child poverty and dramatically reduce child poverty overall.
-The End Child Poverty in California campaign will continue to strengthen our coalition of allies and activists to fight for the resources and impact the Task Force needs to be effective.

 Who leads GRACE and the End Child Poverty in California campaign?